kimballa/arduino-makefile/README.md

   well as associated AVR or ARM compilation toolchains.
 * Install the `arduino-cli` tool (https://github.com/arduino/arduino-cli) on your `PATH`.
 * Copy `arduino_mk_conf.template` to a file named `~/.arduino_mk.conf` to hold your hardware configuration.
 This is included in the Makefile and follows Makefile syntax.
+* Build the `Wire` library for your Arduino by running `./install-wire.sh`.

 Config file
 -----------
 You should set the following variables:

-* `BOARD` - the fqbn of the board you are using (e.g. `arduino:avr:leonardo`)
+* `BOARD` - the fqbn of the board you are using (e.g. `arduino:avr:leonardo`).
+If `BOARD` is set to `auto` then it will attempt to auto-detect the current connected board.
 * `UPLOAD_PORT` - the USB port where you upload to the board. (e.g. `/dev/ttyACM0`)
 * `UPLOAD_PROTOCOL` - The protocol to use (e.g. `serial` or `usb`).
 (Default: `serial`)
 * `AVR_PROGRAMMER` - Flash programmer protocol for `avrdude` (Default: `avr109`)